Abstract

 Notes

-Ramsay 2003].
-Both essays are part of a larger book project that will be published by University of Illinois Press as part of its Topics in the Digital Humanities series.
+larger book project that will be published by University of Illinois Press as part of

-response to the widely held belief that textual criticism and bibliography
+its Topics in the Digital Humanities series.
+[3] As a response to the widely held belief that textual criticism and

-forcefully argued that creating a critical edition is a fundamentally
+has forcefully argued that creating a critical edition is a fundamentally

-[4]By "string," I mean a sequence of non-numeric symbols, such as letters.
-The term, which derives from computer science, is explained below.
+non-numeric symbols, such as letters.
+The term, which derives from computer science,

 [5]As discussed earlier, Ramsay identifies and analyzes these objections